killianmuldoon/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 * External patches can use external data (e.g. from cloud APIs) during patch generation.
 * External patches can be easily reused across ClusterClasses.

-## External variables
+## External variable definitions
 The DiscoverVariables hook can be used to supply variable definitions for use in external patches.
-These variable definitions are added to any applicable ClusterClasses.
+These variable definitions are added to the status of any applicable ClusterClasses.
 Clusters using the ClusterClass can then set values for those variables.

 ### External variable discovery in the ClusterClass
 External variable definitions are discovered by calling the DiscoverVariables runtime hook.
 This hook is called from the ClusterClass reconciler.